 Top 5 Factors to Consider Before Surgery

-- Realistic expectations for results.
+- Set realistic expectations for results.

 Recovery Tips for Best Results

-- Follow all post-surgery care instructions.
+- Follow all post-operative care instructions.

 - Stay hydrated and eat a balanced diet.